Agent Scott Boras hopes ex-Mariners CEO Kevin Mather’s comments bring changes to service-time issue

-High-profile agent Scott Boras said Tuesday he envisions big changes with how Major League Baseball teams promote top prospects following recent comments by Mariners CEO Kevin Mather that cost him his job.
+High-profile agent Scott Boras said Tuesday he envisions big changes with how Major League Baseball teams promote top prospects following recent comments by Mariners CEO and president Kevin Mather that cost him his job.

 Boras said Mather’s seeming admissions about manipulating player service time — one of several controversial items discussed during a Bellevue Breakfast Rotary Club speech/Q&A this month that led to his resignation Monday — undoubtedly sent tremors throughout MLB front offices ahead of upcoming collective bargaining agreement (CBA) talks.